vsoch/vsoch.github.io/_posts/2022/2022-08-28-the-love-of-the-dinosaur.md

 excited by an idea, and have a very low barrier to entry to working on it.
 The "secret" (if you will) is that I derive meaning from my work (again, not for everyone), joy from the actual practice of doing it, and my life experiences have accumulated to make me a person that wants to have fun (my own definition of fun, mind you).
-The creative side of me enjoys making thse same projects beautiful (branding and documentation) and never at a shortage of ideas.
+The creative side of me enjoys making these same projects beautiful (branding and documentation) and never at a shortage of ideas.
 Are s̶o̶m̶e̶ most of them terrible ideas?
 Indeed!
 I just don't care.
 I'm not writing software because I have to, it's because it's fun.
 It's how I express myself, my creativity and ideas, and experience a sense of meaning.
+When I tire out of working on one idea, I can quickly jump to another one and the positive flow continues.
+It's a bit like an addiction really, but (for the work that is part of my employment) I get paid for it.
+I think that's a win-win?
+Thus, a strategy that I'm working on is maximizing the overlap between the things I'm excited about and want to learn with the things I have to do.
+As I did after college, that is about taking tiny steps toward the future version of you that you want to be, and the work that you want to be doing.
+No job is going to be perfect for you out of the gate, but given a generally supportive and kind group of people around you and problems needing to be solved, you can slowly move toward something that is.

 ## TLDR